 WARNING: Completing this authentication setup can be hard, as the information you need to obtain varies depending on your auth provider.
 Therefore, you might need to work with your IT admins to help get the information that you need to make the connection, especially if you're not familiar with the infrastructure behind your auth setup.

+How to create and configure an authentication service through the Kinvey Console is explained in the Configure Auth Service article in the Kinvey Dev Center.
+The Enterprise Auth app created in NativeScript Sidekick currently supports the SAML-Redirect, OpenID Connect, and OAuth 2 types of authentication.
 Knowing which service you need means knowing a little bit about your enterprise authentication provider.
 Some providers only support one of the above protocols, while others allow you to choose between the protocol you prefer.

 Each authentication service requires a different set of values needed to make the connection.
 Therefore, refer to one of the following guides to help complete the rest of the necessary configuration.

 After you’ve completed the authentication setup, your last step is to run your app and see your new authentication workflow in action.

 TIP: If you haven’t run an app on a device using NativeScript Sidekick before, check out our documentation on running your app.